sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 Again, you can [check it out here](https://github.com/sts10/bottle).

-## Shell formatting
+## Shell formatting/linting

-I did find [a shell formatter](https://github.com/mvdan/sh#shfmt) that was very useful.
+I found [a shell formatter](https://github.com/mvdan/sh#shfmt) that was very useful.
 I then added this to vim config file to match:

 ```vim
 " tabs are 8 spaces for these files
 autocmd FileType sh setlocal tabstop=8
 autocmd FileType sh setlocal shiftwidth=8
 ```

+I also ran my script through this ["spellcheck" linter](https://www.shellcheck.net/), which gave me some useful tips when calling variables.